- IKO Affiliated Kite Center

 The standards for becoming an IKO Affiliated Center are very high.
 As such we are proud to offer the highest standard of kiteboarding instruction available, having met all the IKO safety and quality standard requirements.
 Our friendly and experienced IKO instructors make learning how to kiteboard safe, fun and memorable.

-A: IKO Level I students will learn to pilot using small depowerable 4 line kites from the start, allowing them to bypass the trainer kite lesson and go straight to piloting an inflatable kite.
-This newer more progressive teaching technique is one of the reasons why our students typically progress quicker with us vs. other schools.
+A: Your first lesson will be on land during which you will learn to pilot a small depowerable 4 line kites right from the start,.
+This will allow you to bypass the trainer kite lesson altogether.
+Our newer more progressive teaching technique is one of the reasons why our students typically progress quicker with us vs. with other schools.

-Level I-III lessons would then be next.
+Level 2 & 3 water lessons would be the next step.
 After that most get some gear and practice a little.
-Then if you feel you might need some additional instruction, come back for a private lesson or an assisted downwinder, and we can help you perfect your technique.
+Then if you feel you might need some additional instruction, come back for a private lesson or an assisted downwinder, and we can help you to perfect your technique.

 A: Since this sport is completely dependent on the wind, the lessons can start when the wind starts.
 Seasonally in the bay we can plan on there being daily thermal winds.
 Sometimes the wind is up in the early morning but for most of the season it usually starts to pickup in the late morning to early afternoon hours.

 A: You will most likely need a complete setup to get started practicing on your own.
-You will have the option to buy a used first setup for around $900-$1400 as is w/no warranty, or new from $1300-$2200 w/warranties and customer support.
-New gear is recommended for all students that exhibit good kite piloting skills.
+You will have the option to buy a used first setup for around $1100-$1800 or new gear from $1500-$2500.
+New kitesurfing gear is recommended for all students that exhibit good kite piloting skills.

 - Control Bar w/Lines